ZhuoquanChen/Data-Science-Projects/Chest_Disease_Classification/README.md

 # Chest Disease Classification

-  This project used deep learning technique in healthcare industry and achieved automatically detecting and classifying to different types of chest diseases such as healthy, covid-19, bacterial pneumonia and viral pneumonia by using chest X-ray images, which can help a doctor to determine a chest disease case in short time.
+  This project used deep learning techniques in the healthcare industry and achieved automatically detecting and classifying different types of chest diseases such as healthy, covid-19, bacterial pneumonia, and viral pneumonia by using chest X-ray images, which can help a doctor to determine a chest disease case in a short time.
   - Applied Keras' API to build a convolutional networks
   - Applied residual neural network for transfer learning
   - Evaluated resNet training model on test data